werf/werf/docs/pages/index.md

                 Complete documentation
             </div>
             <div class="documentation__info-text">
-                Documentation of werf comprises ~100 articles which include common use cases (getting started, deploy to Kubernetes, CI/CD integration and more), comprehensive description of its functions & architecture, as well as CLI, commands.
+                Documentation of werf comprises over 100 articles which include common use cases (getting started, deploying to Kubernetes, CI/CD integration and more), comprehensive description of its functions & architecture, as well as CLI, commands.
             </div>
         </div>
         <div class="documentation__btns">